 [Company] motivates me to go beyond what I would in a similar role elsewhere

-The highest scoring question for Non Profits Oceania had 91% of People agreeing that they are proud to work for [company] (+5% compared to overall) while they were generally most positive about Social Connection.
+The highest scoring question for Non Profits Oceania had 92% of people agreeing that they are proud to work for [company] (+5% compared to overall) while they were generally most positive about Social Connection.

-People in Non Profits Oceania were generally least favourable about Service & Quality Focus, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 19% of people disagreeing (-1% below average).
+People in Non Profits Oceania were generally least favourable about Learning & Development, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 22% of people disagreeing (+11% above average).

 The following questions had the biggest impact on whether individuals felt that they were planning to stay at their organization and not actively looking for alternative jobs.